 Since people are not convinced of his ideas, entrepreneur has to put his money on the line first.
 He has to show that a market exists for the products he is creating.
 Then only he can get external finance.
 This is in contrast to a regular business, where it is known that market exists and hence investors are more willing to invest in such businesses

 If the risks are high, so are the rewards.
 A successful entrepreneur reaps more monetary benefits than his business counterpart.
 A regular business with lower risk will get lower returns on the capital it invests.
+The surety of making money in regular business is more than that of entrepreneurship though.

 Entrepreneurship is definitely more riskier and uncertain than conducting an ordinary business.
 An entrepreneur faces the question almost daily about success of his product, cost of developing the product, customer’s adoption, team motivation and everything else.
 There is uncertainty and un-evenness of sales.